Wrightbus administrators in exclusive talks with one buyer

 Jo Bamford specialises in providing hydrogen fuel for buses

 Unite union officials George Brash (R) and Colin Graham leaving the Wrightbus plant in Ballymena.
-Photograph: PA
+File photograph: PA

-Administrators of the Wrights Group in Ballymena, Co Antrim, are now in exclusive talks with one potential buyer, thought to be hydrogen entrepreneur Jo Bamford.
-Mr Bamford is the son of the billionaire JCB chairman, Anthony Bamford.
+Administrators of the Wrights Group in Ballymena, Co Antrim, are in exclusive talks with one potential buyer, thought to be hydrogen entrepreneur Jo Bamford, the son of the billionaire JCB chairman, Anthony Bamford.

 Industry sources have indicated that Mr Bamford is exploring the possibility of acquiring the Wrights Group because it would “sit well” with his company, Ryse Hydrogen, which he founded two years ago.
 This business specialises in providing hydrogen fuel for buses but is seeking to expand this to supply “hydrogen for other modes of transport”.